-Relative Strength Index, or RSI, is a popular indicator developed by a technical analyst named J. Welles Wilder.
+Relative Strength Index, or RSI, is a popular indicator developed by a technical analyst named J. Welles Wilder, that help traders evaluate the strength of the current market.

-RSI is similar to the stochastic in that it identifies overbought and oversold conditions in the market.It is also scaled from 0 to 100.
+RSI is similar to Stochastic in that it identifies overbought and oversold conditions in the market.It is also scaled from 0 to 100.

 How to Trade Using RSI

-RSI can be used just like the stochastic.
+RSI can be used just like the Stochastic indicator.

 We can use it to pick potential tops and bottoms depending on whether the market is overbought or oversold.